 “In addition to these educational opportunities, we also have a new STEM exhibit called Can You Origami?, that focuses on enhancing math skills, problem solving, patience, and attention,” added Wayne.
 “We look forward to educators and students getting to experience WonderWorks’ educational, upside-down adventure this fall!”

 At this time, because of the county-wide mask mandate in Orange County, guests will be required to wear a face covering when they visit.
 The attraction has also implemented new COVID-19 safety protocols to ensure everyone’s safety, which include reduced capacity, enhanced cleaning efforts, social distancing measures, hand sanitizer stations, employee health screenings, and employee personal protective equipment (PPE).
 Guests are encouraged to review all safety procedures prior to their visit on their website: https://www.wonderworksonline.com/orlando/covid-19.

-WonderWorks in Orlando is an adventure that tourists and locals both enjoy.
-The indoor amusement park is open 365 days per year from 9:00 a.m. until midnight.
-WonderWorks features a glow-in-the-dark ropes course, laser tag, 4D XD motion theater, magic comedy dinner show, and the Wonder Zones.
+WonderWorks Orlando is an adventure that both tourists and locals alike enjoy.
+The indoor amusement park is open 365 days per year, and features a glow-in-the-dark ropes course, a state-of-the-srt laser tag arena, a 4D XD motion theater, and the Wonder Zones.
 With over 35,000 square feet of “edu-tainment,” the attraction combines education and entertainment with over 100 hands-on exhibits.
-To get more information or purchase tickets, visit the site at: https://www.wonderworksonline.com/orlando/.
+To get more information or purchase tickets, visit their website at: https://www.wonderworksonline.com/orlando/.